wothke/websid/raspi/README.md

 leaves some margin for error but it is obviously not enough leeway to integrate additional 1MHz synchonisation directly into the emulation logic.
-(The measurements are an indication that the program might be successfully adapted to also run on slower Raspberry Pi 3 devices - in case anyone wants to try that.
+(The measurements are an indication that the program might be successfully adapted to also run on slower Raspberry Pi 3 devices - in case anyone what's to try that.
 If necessary, WebSid's SID chip emulation could here still be disabled as a performance optimization.
 To be run on other Raspberry models the "getBaseAddress" function in rpi4_utils.cpp would in any case need to be adapted.)